-Each option works differently and fits a different situation.
-Store owners testing the waters should start with the free trial and $1/month deal.
-People who just want to sell through social media or links can use the Starter plan.
-Developers and agency owners building stores for clients should go straight to the Partner Program.
-Below, we break down every option so you can pick the right one.
+Each route fits a different situation.
+Anyone testing the platform should start with the free trial and roll into the $1/month deal.
+Creators selling on Instagram or TikTok should look at the Starter plan.
+Developers, freelancers, and agencies building stores for clients should sign up for the Partner Program and use unlimited free development stores.
+The rest of this guide breaks down every option so you can pick the right one in under five minutes.

-Shopify Free Trial: 3 Days to Test Everything
+Shopify Free Trial: 3 days, no credit card

-Shopify’s free trial gives you 3 days of full access to the platform.
-You do not need a credit card to sign up.
-During the trial, you can build your store, add products, install apps, and customize your theme - but you cannot accept real customer payments or remove the store password page.
+Shopify’s free trial gives you 3 days of full admin access to the platform.
+No credit card is required to sign up, so there is zero risk of accidental charges.
+During the trial you can build your store, add products, install apps, and customize your theme, but you cannot accept real customer payments or remove the password page from the storefront.

-After the 3 days, Shopify currently offers the first 3 months at just $1/month.
-That means your first 93 days cost a total of $3.
-This is the cheapest way to launch a real, paying Shopify store.
+After the 3 days, Shopify currently offers Shopify’s $1/month for 3 months deal for new merchants.
+That means your first 93 days cost a total of $3, which is the cheapest way to launch a real, paying Shopify store today.

 1. Sign up on Shopify’s website.
 Click “Start free trial,” enter your email, and create a store name.
 No credit card is required at this step.